albatrossflavour/puppet_os_patching/README.md

 ### Facts

-Most of the reporting is driven off the custom fact `os_patching_data`, for example:
+Most of the reporting is driven by the custom fact `os_patching_data`, for example:

 ```yaml
 # facter -p os_patching